MoIotov/Expense-Tracker-Final/README.md

 ## How to use

-open terminal in the root folder downloaded respository, by default Expense-Tracker-Final-master folder:
+open terminal in the root folder of downloaded respository, by default Expense-Tracker-Final-master:
 npm install
 cd client
 npm install